 Herndon - Fairfax County received bids for the Herndon Station Parking Garage and awarded the contract to Manhattan Construction; the NTP was issued on October 31, 2016.
 The Herndon Garage project cost was revised to \$44.5 million from \$56.7 million based on the winning bid.
 Fairfax County had a formal groundbreaking for the Herndon Garage on November 30, 2016.
 The County received the contractor's detailed construction schedule on January 20, 2017.
-Seventy percent of the construction is complete at Herndon Station Garage.
 The Garage Bridge Erection (connection between the new and existing garage) was completed on November 26, 2017, and access to the site from Sunrise Valley Road was reopened on that date.
-The erection of precast continues and is over 70% complete.
-Mechanical, electrical and plumbing work is 50% complete.
+The erection of precast is complete and construction is 82% complete.
+The focus is on interior work such as elevators installation, fit out of rooms and HVAC installation.

 Innovation Center - Notice to proceed was issued to Manhattan Construction on April 3, 2017.
-Construction activities are ongoing with construction 40% complete with the start of pre-cast erection.
+Construction activities are ongoing with construction 50% complete with the start of pre-cast erection on April 5, 2018.